KTKarthick006/Ticket-booking-website/README.md

 # Hacktoberfest, 2024 with IEEE-VIT Student Branch

-Ticket booking website is a Node.js-powered web-based ticket booking platform that enables users to browse movies, select theaters, and make reservations seamlessly.
+Ticketease is a Node.js-powered web-based ticket booking platform that enables users to browse movies, select theaters, and make reservations seamlessly.
 This repository was created to help developers get started with Open Source during [Hacktoberfest](https://hacktoberfest.com/)
 > NOTE: Check out `issues` labelled as `Hacktoberfest` and start contributing!

 Made with ❤️ by [IEEE-VIT](https://ieeevit.com)